usabilla/openapi3-validator/README.md

   -p PATH, --path PATH  open api spec files lookup path -n SPEC_NAME, --spec-name SPEC_NAME
                         open api spec file name, multiple arguments are supported.
 Used in conjunction with --path option.
 Default value: openapi.yaml
+  -i, --ignore-missing-spec
+                        do not fail processing if spec file is missing.
+Used in conjunction with --path option.
 ```

 Then you can use it to validate specs available on a shared volume.